mingzhao1103/Covid19_R/README.md

-## The Effect of Booster on Weekly New COVID-19 Cases at the County Level
+## Effectiveness of Vaccine Boosters against COVID-19: A County-Level Study in the U.S

 #### Project Goal

-- To examine the relationship between booster rate and weekly new COVID-19 cases at the county level.
+- To examine the relationship between the booster rate and weekly new COVID-19 cases at the county level.

 #### Outline